ajbonner/mage-resque/README.md

         </mnsredis>
     </default>

-If you use Redis for Magento caching or as session store, e.g. you use [one of](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) Colin Mollenhour's [excellent modules](https://github.com/colinmollenhour/Cm_RedisSession), then make sure you select an alternate database that is exclusively for Mage Resque.
+If you use Redis for Magento caching or as session store, e.g. you use [one of](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) Colin Mollenhour's [excellent modules](https://github.com/colinmollenhour/Cm_RedisSession), then make sure you select an alternate database, or better yet, a separate Redis instance, that is exclusively for Mage Resque.

 ### Usage
-PHP Resque has two functions, add jobs to a Redis backed queue, and to run the job queue.
+PHP Resque has two functions, 1. to add jobs to a Redis backed queue, and 2. to run the job queue.

 As an example, let's add a simple job to the queue that writes a message to Magento's system log.
 Mage Resque bundles Mns_Resque_Model_Job_Logmessage to do just this.